Possible Sizes of Sumsets: Finding R(h,k) with General h

 We now create the generating function $\calf_{T_{m,\ell}}$.
 Elements in $r$-normal form can be counted as the number of ways to put $r$ balls in $\ell$ boxes, where the number of balls in box $i$ corresponds to $a_i$.
 There are $\ell-1$ boxes which have a maximum of $m-1$ balls, and $1$ box with no maximum number of balls.
 Then, multiplying by $(1+z^{m-1}+z^{2(m-1)}+\cdots)$ to account for elements in $\eta -j(m-1)$-normal form, and subtracting $\floor{\frac{\eta }{m-1}}$, gives the generating function:

-We can then simplify Plugging this into out formula for $\calf_{T_{m,\ell}}(z)$ gives Expanding the left side of this out for $\ell = 2$ and the right side out for $\ell > 2$ yields the desired result. \end{proof}
+We can then simplify Plugging this into our formula for $\calf_{T_{m,\ell}}(z)$ gives Expanding the left side of this out for $\ell = 2$ and the right side out for $\ell > 2$ yields the desired result. \end{proof}